10th January 2024

 Key recommendations

-The legal provisions and practices detailed in our submission highlight the failure of the State of Tajikistan to comply with its duties to provide equal protection under the law to survivors of sexual violence (Article 2(c) of the Convention) and failure of law enforcement to protect women from sexual violence (Article 2(c) and (e)).
+The legal provisions and practices detailed in our submission highlight the failure of the State of Tajikistan to comply with its duties to provide equal protection under the law to survivors of sexual violence (Article 2(c) of the Convention) and the failure of law enforcement to protect women from sexual violence (Article 2(c) and (e)).
 We submit that the root cause of the failures of the State is its non-compliance with the obligation to end discrimination against women in law and practice and address stereotypical and gender-discriminatory attitudes towards women and girls, contrary to Articles 2(f) and 5(a) of the Convention and the obligation to combat violence against women and provide access to justice to survivors, as provided for in General Recommendations 19, 33 and 35 of the Committee.

-In February 2024 the Committee published its recommendations, which were in line with a number of recommendations we made in our joint submission.
+In February 2024, the Committee published its recommendations, which were in line with a number of recommendations we made in our joint submission.
 Explore our full statement on the recommendations.

 Explore more resources